Szybet/Yatchy/README.md

 - support for more wireless protocols, home automation ones, wifi 6 too
 - ~~Mouse bites to more easily make your yatchy smaller, of the size of the screen and not the watchy form factor~~ <sub>JLCPCB decided to treat it as a seperate design and charge double, so I removed it.
 Stupid.</sub>
 - TVS diodes, voltage spike protection - which means no more destroyed devices because watchy doesn't follow any USB spec and allows your device to burn down...
-- Following all the specs of the various IC's - on the watchy it was just Yolo no capacitors here and there
 - More precise time, based on some loose math and experiments, it should drift only a minute after a month, compared to the watchy its a lot better

 </details>